Back Pain 101

 low-back pain at any given time

 Back Pain Q&As

-- Q Can nonprescription medication help back pain?
+- Q How can physical therapy help treat chronic low back pain?

-- Q How can I prevent low back pain while sitting?
+- Q How is chronic low back pain treated?

 Before considering surgery, try these treatment strategies for eliminating back pain.